 Parking lot management

 Other than having sensors installed on the cars, similar sensors will also be installed on parking slots to indicate what spaces are vacant.
 Since slots are not as frequently crossed by moving vehicles as curb-side parking.

 Automatic emergency braking

 The sensors installed can scan up to 100 meters in all directions and automatically apply the brakes to the car in the presence of a threat and the driver failing to respond.
 Important to note, though, that this feature only activates at the speeds of 10 kmph or below.

 3. Remote park assists: Vehicles parking themselves automatically.

 4. The multi-camera system around the vehicle.

 India, in particular, has a long way to go before organized will benefit from services that Bosch can offer.
 Mr. Karthikeya Joshi, head of marketing and sales, Bosch Chassis Systems India Ltd. is very optimistic about changes to follow in near future, though.
-He says, “From basic functionalities like park assist to more complex functionalities like park External link control and side view assist the Bosch solution has the ability to deliver it all.
+He says, “From basic functionalities like park assist to more complex functionalities like park steering control and side view assist the Bosch solution has the ability to deliver it all.
 At Bosch India, we foresee a rapid adoption of park assist system in the near future.”